justjulieta/README-Generator/README.md

   ## Description
-  An application to help users create README files faster.
+  An application that helps users create README files.

   ## Table of Contents
   - [GitHub](#GitHub)